TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 376,324 videos
+* Total videos: 381,270 videos
-* Total videos found that match keywords: 23,870 videos
+* Total videos found that match keywords: 24,236 videos
+  * Total unprocessed videos: 132 videos
 * Total videos found that are processed and marked: 3,352 videos
   * Information Collection: 2,190 videos
   * Non-Giftcard Robux Giveaways: 974 videos